 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 This just happened to my Jack rat about 20 mins ago and it terrified me.
 Followed the instructions on these posts, rinsed her mouth out with water and the foaming stopped.
-She seems to be fine, just had a treat and is back outside looking for the damn toad!
-Errr!
-Thank you to everyone who posted with advice!
-I was on my way to putting her in the car for a costly trip to the vet.
-How great is the internet!

 My Jack Russell Fox Terrier, Hamish, two hours ago mouthed a QLD Australian Cane Toad.
 The initial symptoms were: foam at the mouth, shaking his head, I ran water over a bath towel and using a different section of the wet towel for each wipe of Hamish tongue, gums, teeth and lips-repeating the wipe four times over these parts.